Learn something new every day

 Lighter fluid is a flammable substance that is used in various different types of lighters, as well as straight from bottles or cans to start fires.
 There are three basic kinds of fluids used, and they each have specific uses.
-Even though the different types of lighter fluid are made with various chemicals and gases, they all have the same final task in mind.
-Any type of lighter fluid is made to cause some type of flame or light, whether to light a small object such as a cigarette, or a large area such as a fire pit or barbeque.
+Even though the different they are made with various chemicals and gases, they all have the same final task in mind.

 Charcoal lighter fluid is an aliphatic petroleum solvent that is available in a can or bottle, and is one of the most common flammable liquids used throughout the world.
 This type of fluid was designed to aid in lighting charcoal for grilling or barbecuing.
 Even though the main use for this solvent is to light charcoal barbeque briquettes, it can also be used to start campfires, controlled burns, and even piles of garbage that can be burned without adding harmful toxins to the surrounding environment.